Earn Your NC Teaching License

 To teach in North Carolina, you’ll need a bachelor’s degree and a teaching license.
 At least, that’s the short version.

-On this page, we’ll go over all the steps to get licensed to teach in North Carolina, plus answer some commonly asked questions about licensure.
+On this page, we’ll go over the steps to get licensed to teach in North Carolina, plus answer some commonly asked questions about licensure.
 Let’s dive in!

 - 1